 Step 4: Press "Copy to PC" or "Copy to Mac", and select a location on your PC or Mac for your media to be stored in.

 TouchCopy will copy the selected photos to your save location specified in TouchCopy options, by default this is your desktop.
 The photos will be transferred into a sub-folder named after the Album you're copying, for example "Camera Roll" or "WhatsApp".

+If you're not sure which photos to copy from the thumbnails in TouchCopy, you can view the full size photos in the software.
 To view the photos on your iPod or iOS device click the "Photos" button in the category list.

 The Photos viewer includes a control bar :

-TouchCopy lists all of your photo Albums (folders), Events and Faces on a list on the left.
+TouchCopy lists all your photo Albums (folders), Events and Faces on a list on the left.
 Clicking on one of these items will display all the items contained within that group.